-Originally from Tokyo, Mitsuki, has performed with ensembles throughout Japan, Hawaii, Europe, South America and in numerous locations in the US.
-Her dream is that Oregon Koto-kai will provide the opportunity to introduce the uniquely beautiful music of koto in both traditional/contemporary styles.
+Originally from Tokyo, Mitsuki, has performed with ensembles throughout Japan, Hawaii, Europe, South America and in numerous locations around the US.
+Her dream is that Oregon Koto-Kai will provide the opportunity to introduce the uniquely beautiful music of koto in both traditional and contemporary styles.
 In doing so, koto can increasingly enrich the cultural diversity of experiences in the Northwest.

 ABOUT THE KOTO

 The koto is a relatively rare and venerable traditional Japanese musical instrument.
 It has a very beautiful yet dynamic sound, and unique methods the player must use to bring forth its lovely voice.
-Since it has a long history, the music of koto may vary from very old traditional Japanese music to pieces in ocontemporary styles.
-In addition, with its adjustable string bridges, it is capable of producing various scales -from typical Japanese pentatonic scales to Western music In contemporary ensemble music, the 17 string bass koto is often used in addition to the standard 13 string koto.
+Since it has a long history, the music of koto may vary from very old traditional Japanese music to pieces in contemporary styles.
+In addition, with its adjustable string bridges, it is capable of producing various scales, from typical Japanese pentatonic scales to Western music In contemporary ensemble music.
+The 17 string bass koto is often used in addition to the standard 13 string koto.

 OREGON KOTO-KAI MISSION

 - Introduce Japanese koto music to the broader community by creating opportunities for people to enjoy koto music or to learn to play the koto

 - Contribute to the cultural diversity in the Northwest